cinthisone/inthisone-dashboard/README.md

 - **REST API Table**: Fetches and displays JSON data from any REST API

 ## Future Roadmap

+The following features are planned but not yet implemented:

 ### Phase 1: Market Data Integration
 - Real-time stock market data feeds